-I believe it to be my sacred duty to give s 7(1) of the constitution a broad and generous meaning in order to safeguard and secure the fundamental rights and freedoms of the individual.
+I believe it to be my sacred duty to give Section 7(1) a broad and generous meaning in order to safeguard and secure the fundamental rights and freedoms of the individual.
 This approach to constitutional interpretation is not new.

-In the Gambian case of Attorney-Genera/ v Momodou Jobe [1984] AC 689 (PC) at p 700, Lord Diplock, affirming this approach, spoke of the need for a generous and purposive construction when he said:
+In the Gambian case of Attorney-General v Momodou

+Jobe 1984 AC 689 (PC) AT 700, Lord Diplock, affirming this approach, spoke of the need for a generous and purposive construction when he said:

-'A constitution, and in particular that part of it which protects and entrenches fundamental rights and freedoms to which all persons in the State are to be entitled, is to be given a generous and purposive construction.'
-(My emphasis)
+"A constitution, and in particular that part of it which protects and entrenches fundamental rights and freedoms to which all persons in the State are to be entitled, is to be given a generous and purposive construction."
+(Emphasis mine)

-In R v Big M Drug Mart Ltd 1985 18 DLR (4th) 321 at p 395-6) Dickson J (as he then was) said, with reference to the Canadian Charter of Human Rights, that:
+In R v.
+Big M Drug Mart Ltd. 1985 18 DLR (4th 321, 395-6), Dickson, J. (as he then was) said, with reference to the Canadian Charter of Human Rights that:

-'The interpretation should be ... a generous rather than legalistic one, aimed at fulfilling the purpose of a guarantee and securing for individuals individuals the full benefit of the Charter's protection.'
-(My emphasis)
+"The interpretation should be ... a generous rather than legalistic one, aimed at fulfilling the purpose of a guarantee and securing for individuals the full benefit of the Charter's protection."
+Emphasis added.

 The Indian Supreme Court has long recognized the importance of a generous purposive construction of the Constitution.
-In Sakal Papers v Union of India AIR 1962 SC 305 at p 311 Mudholkar J said:
+In Sakal Papers v Union of India, AIR 1962 SC 305 page 311 Mudholkar J. said:

-'It must be borne in mind that the Constitution must be interpreted in a broad way and not in a narrow and pedantic sense.
-Certain rights have been enshrined in our Constitution as fundamental and, therefore, while considering the nature and content of those rights the Court must not be too astute to interpret the language of the Constitution in so literal a sense as to whittle them down.
-On the other hand the Court must interpret the Constitution in a manner which would enable the citizen to enjoy the rights guaranteed by it in the fullest measure subject, of course, to permissible restrictions.'
-(My emphasis)
+"It must be borne in mind that the Constitution must be interpreted in a broad way and not in a narrow and pedantic sense.
+Certain rights have been enshrined our Constitution fundamental and, therefore, while considering the nature and content of those rights the Court must not be too astute to interpret the language of the Constitution in so literal a sense as to whittle them down.
+On the other hand the Court must interpret the Constitution in a manner which would enable the citizen to enjoy the rights guaranteed by it in the fullest measure subject, of course, to permissible restrictions." mine)

-In the case of Nyamakazi v President of Bophuthatswana 1992 (4) SA 540 (B) at p 541 Friedman J held that the constitution must be:
+In the case of Nyamakazi v President of Bophuthatswana

+BCLR 92 at p118 Friedman J held that the constitution must be:

-'...interpreted in the context of the scene and setting that exists at the time, and not when it was passed otherwise it will cease to take into account the growth of the society which it seeks to regulate'.
-(My emphasis)
+"interpreted in the context of the scene and setting that exists at the time, and not when it was passed otherwise it will cease to take into account the growth of the society which it seeks to regulate".

+(Emphasis mine)

-It was further held as long ago as 1936 in the case of James v Commonwealth of Australia (1936) AC 578 (PC) at p 614 by Lord Wright that:
+It was further held as long ago as 1936 in the case of James v Commonwealth of Australia (1936) AC 578 at page 614 by Lord Wright that:

-'...a Constitution must not be construed in any narrow and pedantic sense.
+... a Constitution must not be construed in any narrow and pedantic sense.
 The words used are necessarily general, and their full import and true meaning can often only be appreciated when considered, as the years go on, in relation to the vicissitudes or fact which from time to time emerge.
-It is not that the meaning of the words changes, but the changing circumstances illustrate and illuminate the full import of that meaning (My emphasis)
+It is not that the meaning of the words changes, but the changing circumstances illustrate and illuminate the full import of that meaning".
+(Emphasis mine)